Your Eviction Solution

 Eviction.Law ensures your Notice is error free and has all required information.
 If the Notice has mistakes or is missing information, you may lose your eviction case.
 We ensure your Notice includes everything that is required by state law.
 On top of that, we properly server the Notice for you.

-If the tenant does not fix the problem, then we will send your case to our affiliated attorneys to begin the unlawful detainer (An unlawful detainer is a lawsuit filed by a landlord to evict a tenant from a rental property.
+If the tenant does not comply, then we will begin the unlawful detainer at additional cost (An unlawful detainer is a lawsuit filed by a landlord to evict a tenant from a rental property.
 It's also known as an eviction.).
-Eviction.Law's services do not exceed the eviction notice process.
-All unlawful detainers and any continuation of the eviction process will be directed to a law firm of your choosing (charges not included).
+At this stage, our paralegals and attorneys will stay in contact with you throughout the unlawful detainer.